Atlassian (TEAM) Laps the Stock Market: Here's Why

-Coming into today, shares of the company had gained 13.45% in the past month.
-In that same time, the Computer and Technology sector gained 4.16%, while the S&P 500 gained 4.85%.
+Shares of the company witnessed a gain of 22.82% over the previous month, beating the performance of the Computer and Technology sector with its gain of 4.11% and the S&P 500's gain of 5.16%.

-The upcoming earnings release of Atlassian will be of great interest to investors.
-It is anticipated that the company will report an EPS of $0.61, marking a 35.56% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $1.02 billion, reflecting a 16.81% rise from the equivalent quarter last year.
+Investors will be eagerly watching for the performance of Atlassian in its upcoming earnings disclosure.
+The company's upcoming EPS is projected at $0.61, signifying a 35.56% increase compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $1.02 billion, indicating a 16.81% growth compared to the corresponding quarter of the prior year.

-TEAM's full-year Zacks Consensus Estimates are calling for earnings of $2.39 per share and revenue of $4.13 billion.
-These results would represent year-over-year changes of +24.48% and +16.85%, respectively.
+In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $2.39 per share and a revenue of $4.13 billion, indicating changes of +24.48% and +16.85%, respectively, from the former year.

-Investors should also take note of any recent adjustments to analyst estimates for Atlassian.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+It is also important to note the recent changes to analyst estimates for Atlassian.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 5.88% higher.
-As of now, Atlassian holds a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.97% lower.
+Atlassian is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Atlassian currently has a Forward P/E ratio of 82.95.
-This valuation marks a premium compared to its industry's average Forward P/E of 37.51.
+From a valuation perspective, Atlassian is currently exchanging hands at a Forward P/E ratio of 95.47.
+This represents a premium compared to its industry's average Forward P/E of 39.68.

 The Internet - Software industry is part of the Computer and Technology sector.
-With its current Zacks Industry Rank of 29, this industry ranks in the top 12% of all industries, numbering over 250.
+Currently, this industry holds a Zacks Industry Rank of 28, positioning it in the top 12% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report